simonfruehauf/OpenIdle-Engine/GAMEDATA_GUIDE.md

   xpPerSecond?: number; // Defaults to 0.
 Level Up = Level * 100 XP.

+  // --- Progress Bar Logic ---
-  // If progressRequired is set, the task acts like a progress bar. startCosts?: Cost[];       // One-time cost paid when toggling ON. progressRequired?: number; // Duration in seconds to finish.
+  // If progressRequired is set, the task acts like a progress bar. startCosts?: Cost[];       // One-time cost paid when starting the progress bar. progressRequired?: number; // Duration in seconds to finish one cycle.

+  // If true, the task restarts automatically after filling the bar (Looping).
+  // If false/undefined, the task stops after one completion (One-shot/Crafting). autoRestart?: boolean;

   completionEffects?: Effect[];      // Rewards given when progress reaches 100%. firstCompletionEffects?: Effect[]; // Rewards given ONLY the first time it is finished.